ssaavedra/escova/README.md

 ### Configuration explanation

-Configuration allows to customize the node cost and to enable black/white -listing of certain kinds of aggregations.
+Configuration allows to customize the node cost and to enable allowing/forbidding of certain kinds of aggregations.

 You can refer to the CostConfig.scala file for reference on the configuration.